KDE/digikam-doc/main_window/people_view.rst

 Face Detection
 ~~~~~~~~~~~~~~

 The first step is to have digiKam finding all those pics that show faces not even knowing yet who's face it is.
-To prepare that process you click Scan collection for faces which will open the Scanning faces dialog.
-Right under the header you have a drop down menu where you can choose between
+To prepare that process you click on **People** tab from left sidebar.
+On the bottom you have a settings view with a drop down menu where you can choose between:

     - Skip images already scanned